 First, I started smoking cigarettes.
 My sister started smoking and drinking before me.
 She tried to keep me from following in her footsteps but eventually I would make threats to tell our parents, and then bribes would be offered to me.
 Once we both were guilty of the crime, neither one of us could rat on each other.
 Mind you, all of this is going on just a few hundred feet from our parents’ home.

 My mother would tell my sister to keep an eye on me.
-She was only two years older than me.
-That was a heavy load to carry.
+My sister really did try to look out for me.
+But she was only two years older than me.
+That was a heavy load for her, a young girl herself, to carry.

-Soon, my sister and I began to go to Rock concerts with our cousins.
+Soon, my sister and I began hanging out more with this older crowd, riding around in cars and going to Rock concerts with our cousins and the other band members.
 I think I went to my first rock concert when I was around twelve years old.
 It was a Black Sabbath concert at the Spectrum in Philadelphia, PA.
 I can’t remember if I had smoked pot before this time or not but I remember smoking it that night.
 It looked like every person in that arena was smoking marijuana.
 When you walked into the arena, it was one big puff cloud.
 Even if you didn’t actually drag on a joint, you could get high on the second hand fumes.

 Everyone that we hung out with was drinking, smoking or doing drugs except for one cousin who was the oldest cousin.
 He didn’t smoke cigarettes or do any drugs.
 He just drank.
 But the legal age was eighteen back then so he was legally able to drink.
 The rest of us were not legally of age to drink.
 I wasn’t much of a drinker.
 Still to this day, I don’t drink alcohol much.
 But I smoked a lot of weed.
 Funny, because I never had any money to buy weed, everyone else was always offering me theirs.

 Our parents rarely ever showed up at the barn.
 My parents were the only ones who lived on the property until our grandparents moved out there a few years later.
-But since there was loud rock music playing, they stayed as far away as possible so they wouldn’t damage their ears.
-And apparently, they trusted the older cousins or siblings to watch over the younger ones.
+But since there was loud rock music playing, they stayed as far away as possible so they wouldn’t damage their ears from the loud music they hated.
+I, being the youngest, was instructed to listen to the older siblings and cousins.
+And apparently, they trusted the older cousins to watch over the younger ones.

-Later, our oldest cousin built a small apartment in the barn.
+Later, the oldest cousin built a small apartment in the barn.
 Lots of things changed then.
-I had experienced the RocknRoll, I had experienced the drugs and now I was about to witness the sex.
-I witnessed cousins going into the bedroom, while the rest of us were out in the living room.
+I had experienced the RocknRoll, I had experienced the drugs and now I was about to learn about sex.
+I witnessed the oldest cousin go into the his bedroom with a much younger cousin, while the rest of us were out in the living room.
 Sometimes my cousin would tell the other band members to start practicing and he would be out in a minute.
 We all knew what was going on.
-Even in my young innocence, I knew something was going on.
+The band members even chuckled about it.
+I never liked it much.
+Even in my innocence, I knew something was going on.
 When they came out, they acted as if nothing had happened.
 They were not “a couple”.
 They didn’t act like a loving couple.
-They were having an affair.
+They were secretly having sex.
+This continued for a few years.

 Seeing this must have created some mixed feelings inside me.
 I was a kid in elementary school.
 Is this the right message for a young girl?
 Is this how a couple acts?
 Is this what love is?
 It also made family gatherings very awkward.
 I had to maintain the secret or else.

 The ironic part is there were times when my sister tried to leave the house without me.
 My mother would tell her she couldn’t go unless she took me.
+I don’t know why my mother was adamant.
 My sister got angry and would grit her teeth and tell me to come on.
 Once we left, she would tell me she didn’t want me there.
 She’d warn me, more like bullied and threatened me that I better not tell our parents anything.
 I was trapped in a world of chaos and there was no way out.

 I saw many things over the next few years.

-When I got to high school, I began to experiment with all sorts of drugs.
+When I got to high school, I began to experiment with all sorts of drugs; pot, uppers, downers, crank, cocaine, and acid.
+It was probably my way to escape reality and deal with what happened.
 I was rarely home on the weekends.
 I stayed with friends and we partied the whole weekend long.
-I babysat for my friend’s older sister, who used to buy us beer and pot as payment for watching her kids.
 My parents didn’t know what I was doing over the weekend except that I was staying with a friend.
 My parents rarely questioned me.

 Life has taught me some hard lessons over the years.
 I was put in situations beyond my control.
 I was forced to make choices with an innocent, uneducated mind in the prime of my childhood.
 These choices changed me in enormous ways and would set me on the path for adulthood.